Cheryl Wing-Zi Wong is a New York-based artist working at the boundary of art and architecture.

 Re/Creation (undergraduate design studio) See student work here.

 CONSTELLATION.
-‘Art in the Parks / Park Expressions’ public art installation with the NYC Department of Parks & Recreation.
+‘Art in the Parks / Park Expressions’ public art commission with the NYC Department of Parks & Recreation.
 Seward Park, Lower East Side, NY, NY.

 INFORMALITY.
 Group exhibition curated by David C. Terry.
 NYFA Gallery, New York, NY